orbeon/orbeon-forms-doc/form-runner/styling/css.md

 }
 ```

-When doing CSS work, make sure to use a tool like Firebug that shows what CSS rules apply to an element.
+When doing CSS work, make sure to use a tool like the Chrome Dev Tools (or other browsers' similar tools) that shows what CSS rules apply to an element.
 This will be your best friend for CSS development (in general, not only for Orbeon Forms!).

 ## Changing the page width